Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 The Appeals Officer will assess the appeal to determine whether it is timely filed and, if so, whether the appeal satisfies one or more of the permitted bases for appeal.
 If the Appeals Officer determines that the appeal does not satisfy one or more of the permitted bases, the appeal will be denied.
 The Appeals Officer will decide whether the appeal is properly filed within 5 business days of receiving the appeal.
 The decision will be communicated to both parties simultaneously in writing.

-If the appeal is properly filed, the EOC will provide parties access to the written appeal, and the Appeals Officer will provide both parties a reasonable and equal opportunity to provide a written statement in support of or challenging the appeal within 5 business days from the date on which the Appeals Officer notifies the parties that the appeal is properly filed.
+If the appeal is properly filed, the UCO will provide parties access to the written appeal, and the Appeals Officer will provide both parties a reasonable and equal opportunity to provide a written statement in support of or challenging the appeal within 5 business days from the date on which the Appeals Officer notifies the parties that the appeal is properly filed.
 The Title IX Coordinator or designee may also submit a written response within 5 business days from the deadline for submission for the parties.
 If both parties file an appeal, the appeal documents from each party will be considered together in one appeal process.

 Depending on the basis of the requested appeal, the Appeals Officer may: